-The result is unmatched accuracy and range, and the lowest FAR/NAR in the industry and detection coverage many times further than other video analytic systems.
-This is why Sightlogix video analytics have earned their reputation as the most accurate and reliable intrusion detection system available for outdoors.
+The result is accuracy that detects intruders the instant they enter the property, the lowest FAR/NAR in the industry and extended coverage many times beyond other analytic systems.
+This is why Sightlogix has earned a reputation as the most accurate, reliable and cost-effective outdoor detection system available.

 SightLogix SightSensors provide advanced detection capabilities covering a wide range of behavioral events.
 During initial calibration, each SightSensor is geo-referenced to the scene which provides the exact location, speed and size of detected targets.
 Knowing the location and size of targets is the key for accurate outdoor detection.